sp-mishra/dbms101/README.md

-# zerodb
+# Introduction
-A database management system for learning how dbms works
+dbms101 is a database management system for learning how DBMS works